anraiki/kommiku/readme.txt

 A Online Media viewer.
 A plug-in that creates pages that can be used as a Manga, Comic, Movie, or Novel Viewer or a Portfolio.
 To simply put, Kommiku aims to be the ultimate media viewer.

-= Will not work on Windows Server! =

 Main Support site: http://thetosho.com/

 == Installation ==
-* Note: As is the case when installing any new plugin, it's always a good idea to backup your blog data before installing.*
+* Note: As is the case when installing any new plugin, it's always a good idea to backup your data before installing.*

 * Note 2: Kommiku uses some extensive URL Rewriting.
 It may not work on a Windows Server!

 1. After downloading the Kommiku plugin, unpack and upload the folder, "kommiku", to the wp-content/plugins folder on your blog.
 Make sure to leave the directory structure of the archive intact so that all of the Kommiku files are located in 'wp-content/plugins/kommiku/'

 2. Make sure your "Permalink for Wordpress" are not the default permalink.
 Change it to "Day and Name" or "Numeric" but not Default.

-3. Activate the plugin.
-And you should be good to go :)
+3. Create your pages

 -  For additional clarification, please check [Installing Kommiku](http://dotspiral.com/wiki/index.php?title=Installation "Installing Kommiku") at [dotSpiral](http://dotspiral.com/)

 == Upgrade Notice ==
-= 2.1.16 =
+= 2.* =
-Download your Theme Folder before upgrading.
-Then upload your Themes into the new "_kommiku" folder.
+If you are upgrading from 2.0, there's no hope.
+This is armageddon for anyone upgrading.
+Don't do it.

 If there are any problems please email me: anri.tora@gmail.com